Pages related to the web (HTTP, HTML, CSS, etc.).

 Outgoing mail

-Verizon, our ISP, blocks port 25 to external domains, forcing all outgoing mail through their outgoing.verizon.net exchange server.
+Verizon, our ISP, blocks port 25 to external domains, forcing all outgoing mail through their outgoing.verizon.net exchange server (Comcast does the same thing).
 In order to accept mail, they also require you authenticate with your Verizon username and password, so I wanted to use an encrypted connection.

 For the purpose of this example, our Verizon username is jdoe, our Verizon password is YOURPASS, you're running a local Postfix server on mail.example.com for your site at example.com, and 12345 is a free local port.